 Get out of the house and have a blast with your kids in Champaign, Urbana and many other Central Illinois communities, all while staying on a budget

 Do you feel your bank account draining these days?
 We do!
 In many ways, summer can be the most expensive time of the year for Champaign-Urbana families.
 Parents are looking for things for their kids to do that are fun, active, and won’t break the bank.
-Or maybe your entire summer budget is going toward summer camp while you work and you’re looking for inexpensive things to do when you have a day off.
+Or maybe your entire summer budget is going toward camp while you’re working, so you’re looking for inexpensive things to do when you have a day off.
 Whatever the reason, we have lots of ideas for you on how to have summer fun on a budget in Champaign-Urbana.

-Of course, many events are on our calendar DAILY.
+Of course, many events are on our events calendar presented by OSF HealthCare.

 Chambanamoms.com thanks Champaign Farmers Market for presenting this list.

 The Champaign Farmers Market is a fun place to find local food and, if you have a LINK or P-EBT card, you can make your dollars go even farther at the Market!
 Swipe your card for $20 and they’ll double match your swipe to give you a total of $60 to spend at the Market.
 More fun stuff at the Market includes FREE Kids Kits and kids activities every last Tuesday of the month.
 Kids Kits include ingredients to make a nutritious snack or meal and are free to the first 60 families.